-Besides our general Brazil page on accommodation & camping (find it here), I’d like to share a number of accommodations in Brazil with you.
+Besides our general Brazil page on accommodation & camping, I’d like to share a number of accommodations in Brazil with you.
 Some of these we just stumbled upon during our journey, checked it out and were enthusiastic.
 Other stays were a result of an invitation from the owner(s) who wanted to share a part of their lives with us.

 Types of Accommodations

 At Salto das Nuvens we lunched and admired the waterfall, at the Floresta Amazônica Hotel we camped in the parking lot, Coen recuperated from his dengue (read about it here) at the Pakaas Jungle Lodge, and the owners of BossHouse in São Paulo were good friends of ours before they opened Bed & Breakfast (in no time recommended by Tripadvisor, by the way) and on our second visit checked it out.